Mature Masculine

 • True patience: Active engagement while allowing time for results.

-Test: Are we working with patience or just not working?
+Test: Are we working with patience or not working at all?

 Avoidance Disguised as Timing

-• False version: "The time isn't right" as an excuse not to act.
+• False version: "The time is not right" as an excuse not to act.

 • True timing: Discernment about when conditions are ready.